drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 ## Defining a "Route"

 For the agent to complete all objectives, we wanted to simplify the game as much as possible to maximize the likelihood of success.
-For determinism, we started all environments after the "Parcel Delivery" event.
+To keep this work in line with Peter Whidden's video and to guarantee a Pokémon capable of learning `CUT`, we started all environments after the "Parcel Delivery" event.
 Additionally, we wanted to guarantee the agent would receive the gift Lapras in Silph Co.
-Here’s the simplified route:
+Here’s the updated route (simplified, with important changes in bold):

 {{< mermaid >}}
 ---